mikemartin/coatesgroup/content/collections/pages/home.md

   -
     id: ljs5n5ni
     title: 'Simplifying the Complex with a Crew Built on Connection'
-    text: 'At Coates, we’re simplifying complex restaurant ecosystems to redefine the way brands connect with their customers through our tailored solutions, technology, and end-to-end services.
-Our Crew is committed to asking ‘What If? and doing things differently when it comes to our partnerships and products to deliver unrivalled results.'
+    text: "At Coates, we’re simplifying complex restaurant ecosystems to redefine the way brands connect with their customers through our tailored solutions, technology, and end-to-end services.
+Our Crew is committed to asking ‘What If?' and doing things differently when it comes to our partnerships and products to deliver unrivalled results."
     buttons:
       -
         id: ljs5op1o